pharmaverse/admiral/README.md

 _**Findability**_

 All {admiral} functions are easily findable.
+* In a growing codebase, across a family of packages, we make every effort to make our functions easily findable.
 * We use consistent naming conventions across all our functions, and provide vignettes and ADaM templates that help users to get started and build familiarity.
 Each `{admiral}` family package website is searchable.
 * We avoid repetitive functions that will do similar tasks (as explained above with study day example).